mnthe/claude-agent-mcp-server/README.md

 3. Creates new session if conversations enabled but no session ID given
 4. Processes multimodal content if provided (images, PDF documents)
 5. Sends query to Claude with conversation context and multimodal content
-6. Returns response with session ID and token usage statistics
+6. Returns response with session ID

 **Examples:**
 ```